Axelos certifications Vs PMI Certifications - Full Guide

 - Transferability: PMI and Axelos certification can move and adapt with your career.

-- Competitive advantage: To be more marketable to obtain salary increasing, recognition and career progress.
+- Competitive advantage: To be more marketable to obtain salary increases, recognition, and career progress.

-- Commitment: By earning PMI and Axelos certification, you continue to ensure your knowledge growth, skills and abilities.
+- Commitment: By earning PMI and Axelos certifications, you continue to ensure your knowledge growth, skills, and abilities.

-PMI accreditation There are many training courses provided by Bakkah Inc. and certified by PMI that can be presented as the following:
+PMI certifications are many training courses provided by Bakkah Inc. and certified by PMI that can be presented as the following:

-- CAPM®: Certified Associate in Project Management (CAPM®).
-The CAPM® training course recognizes a demonstrated understanding of the fundamental knowledge, processes and terminology as defined in the PMBOK® Guide that are needed for effective project management performance.
+- CAPM certification: Certified Associate in Project Management (CAPM®).
+The CAPM® training course recognizes a demonstrated understanding of the fundamental knowledge, processes, and terminology as defined in the PMBOK® Guide that is needed for effective project management performance.

-- PgMP®: Program Management Professional (PgMP®).
-The PgMP® training course recognizes demonstrated experience, skill and performance in the oversight of multiple, related projects that are aligned with organizational objectives.
+- PgMP Certification: Program Management Professional (PgMP®).
+The PgMP® training course recognizes demonstrated experience, skill, and performance in the oversight of multiple, related projects that are aligned with organizational objectives.

-- PfMP®: Portfolio Management Professional (PfMP®).
+- PfMP Certification: Portfolio Management Professional (PfMP®).
 The PfMP® training course recognizes the advanced skill needed for the coordinated management of one or more portfolios of projects, programs, or operations to achieve organizational objectives.

-- PMI-ACP®: Project Management Institute Agile Certified Practitioner (PMI-ACP®) . the PMI-ACP® training course recognizes knowledge of agile principles, practices, and tools and techniques across agile methodologies, not simply limiting a practitioner to one agile approach.
+- PMI-ACP Certification: Project Management Institute Agile Certified Practitioner (PMI-ACP®). the PMI-ACP® training course recognizes knowledge of agile principles, practices, and tools, and techniques across agile methodologies, not simply limiting a practitioner to one agile approach.

-- PMI-RMP®: Risk Management Professional (RMP®).
+- PMI-RMP Certification: Risk Management Professional (RMP®).
 The training recognizes demonstrated knowledge and competency in the specialized area of assessing and identifying project risks along with plans to mitigate threats and capitalize on opportunities.

-- PMI-SP®: Scheduling Professional (PMI-SP®) The training recognizes demonstrated knowledge and competency in the specialized area of developing and maintaining the project schedule.
+- PMI-SP Certification: Scheduling Professional (PMI-SP®) The training recognizes demonstrated knowledge and competency in the specialized area of developing and maintaining the project schedule.

-Axelos accreditation There are several training courses provided by Bakkah Inc. and certified by Axelos such as:
+Axelos certifications are several training courses provided by Bakkah Inc. and certified by Axelos such as:

-- PRINCE2®: PRojects IN Controlled Environments (PRINCE2®).
-It is structured process-based approach for effective project management It helps avoid project failure, reduce waste, increase productivity, boost efficiency, help you move into senior roles and complements other globally recognized approaches such as PMI and IPMA.
+- PRINCE2 Certification: PRojects IN Controlled Environments (PRINCE2®).
+It is a structured process-based approach for effective project management It helps avoid project failure, reduce waste, increase productivity, boost efficiency, help you move into senior roles, and complement other globally recognized approaches such as PMI and IPMA.

-- MSP®: Managing Successful Programs (MSP®) aims to help your organization design, plan and implement programs for projects that deliver outcomes and benefits to support change driven by corporate strategy.
+- MSP Certification: Managing Successful Programs (MSP®) aims to help your organization design, plan and implement programs for projects that deliver outcomes and benefits to support change driven by corporate strategy.

-- P3O®: Portfolio, Program and Project Offices (P3O®) training course is to provide universally applicable guidance that will enable individuals and organizations to establish, develop and maintain appropriate business support structures.
+- P3O Certification: Portfolio, Program and Project Offices (P3O®) training course is to provide universally applicable guidance that will enable individuals and organizations to establish, develop and maintain appropriate business support structures.

-- PRINCE2 Agile®: PRINCE2 Agile® provides further guidance on how to apply agile methods to the world’s most recognized project management method.
+- PRINCE2 Agile Course: PRINCE2 Agile® provides further guidance on how to apply agile methods to the world’s most recognized project management method.

-- ITIL®: Information Technology Infrastructure Library (ITIL®).
+- ITIL Certification: Information Technology Infrastructure Library (ITIL®).
 The course utilizes leading-edge IT capabilities to provide world-class services and maximize value.
 Employing IT service management best practices described in ITIL® to increase productivity, optimize costs and improve customer experience.

-- MoP®: Management of Portfolios (MoP®) provides senior executives and practitioners, who have responsibility for planning and implementing portfolios of change, with a set of principles, techniques and practices to introduce or re-energize portfolio management.
+- MoP Certification: Management of Portfolios (MoP®) provides senior executives and practitioners, who have responsibility for planning and implementing portfolios of change, with a set of principles, techniques and practices to introduce or re-energize portfolio management.

 - MoV®: Management of Value (MoV®).
 Is aimed at all those involved in directing, managing, supporting and delivering portfolios, programs and projects.
 It is about maximizing value in line with the program and project objectives and the key stakeholder requirements.